About Curriculum, Advising, and Program Planning (CAPP):

 What do I do if I believe my academic information is incorrect?

-You should consult your academic coach for a review of your audit.
+You should consult your academic advisor for a review of your audit.

 Why isn’t my information reflected as up-to-date?